autonomys/astral/indexers/staking-squid/README.md

 # Staking squid

 Our Staking Indexer using [Squid](https://subsquid.io).
-It is in use at [Astral - Staking](https://explorer.subspace.network/gemini-3h/staking) Autonomus Explorer, Staking section.
+It is in use at [Astral - Staking](https://explorer.autonomys.xyz/gemini-3h/staking) Autonomys Explorer, Staking section.

 ## Summary